Prospects for Neutrino Observation and Mass Measurement from Binary Neutron Star Mergers: Background mitigation

 In \cref{fig:more_zcut}, for the current limit on the lightest neutrino mass at $0.45$ eV, we show $z_\text{cut}$ as a function of neutrino energy both for $6$~s (left panel) and $0.6$~s (right panel) duration of neutrino emission.
 Solid lines correspond to the case where the background for the 5~Mt WCD is calculated by rescaling the expected background at Hyper-Kamiokande \cite{Hyper-Kamiokande:2018ofw}.
-We also show, in dashed, the results for the case where the background can be significantly reduced, for instance by doping the detector with gadolinium \cite{Beacom:2003nk}.
+We also show, in dashed, the results for the case where the background can be significantly reduced, for instance by doping the detector with gadolinium \cite{Beacom:2003nk}\footnote{{ The background plays a pivotal role in determination of $z_\text{cut}$, as the number of background events $n_\text{bkg}$ enters into $P_\text{safe}$ in~\cref{eq:P_safe}.
+Gadolinium doping can improve signal efficiency significantly by reducing the background.
+Current status on this detection method can be found in \cite{Koshio:2025fjs}.}}.
 As can be seen from the figures, in the latter case, where we assume that 50\% of the background can be removed, our analysis for further background mitigation using gravitational wave and neutrino timing yields larger $z_{\text{cut}}$ values.
 This is because a smaller initial background allows for $T$ in \cref{eq:P_safe} to be smaller and $\Delta t_{\text{tot}}$ to be larger, compared to the full background case, while still giving $P_\text{safe}=0.9$.
 In \cref{fig:more_zcut}, we also show $\Delta t_{\text{tot}}$ from \cref{eq:P_safe}, namely the average duration of the observation window following the merger (corresponding to $z_{\text{avg}} = 0.75 \, z_{\text{cut}}$).
 We observe, as expected, that the case with longer neutrino emission duration leads to longer $\Delta t_{\text{tot}}$, signifying that in addition to the time delay due to nonzero neutrino mass (\cref{eq:timing}), the emission time window is also playing an important role in determining $z_\text{cut}$.
 Essentially, the longer emission window ($6$ s) restricts the allowed time-of-flight delay to smaller values, constraining us to smaller $z_{\text{cut}}$ values.

 Upon determining $z_\text{cut}$ for each energy bin, we apply \cref{eq:event15} with $z_\text{cut}$ as the upper integration limit in \cref{eq:allmergers}.
 Finally, we sum the signal events across all bins and, from this, determine the number of years required for the successful detection of a single neutrino from binary neutron star mergers at a 5 Mt WCD with 90\% confidence (i.e., for $P_\text{safe}=0.9$).
 Note that allowing $z_\text{cut}$ to vary with energy in our refined search strategy implies that different merger distances should be observed in different energy windows.